 Another reason is that they’re extremely mobile.
 They’re so small you can take them just about anywhere you go!
 In fact, as mentioned before, “so small” they can fit on your phone through an app, or through the internet browser on your laptop.

-Yet another good reason to get a metronome is, because no matter what time signature you’re in, you can still practice as long as you know what tempo!
+No matter what time signature you’re in, you can still practice as long as you know what tempo!
 The metronome does not discriminate any time signatures, as it doesn’t have an up or down beat to it.
 It simply clicks, making it suitable for any song, piece or genre of music you’re looking to play.

 Types of Metronomes